LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Schema for Civil Legal Relations

 These two stages, combining empirical induction from litigated cases with normative grounding in established legal doctrine, ensure that the resulting taxonomy is both data-informed and conceptually rigorous.
-The finalized taxonomy covers 9 broad domains in Chinese civil law, consisting of 265 fine-grained legal relation types.
+The finalized taxonomy covers nine broad domains in Chinese civil law, comprising 265 fine-grained legal relation types.

 However, the distribution of relation types across these domains is not uniform.
-Among these domains, \textit{Legal Relations of Obligations} encompasses the largest number of relation types with 200.
-This predominance reflects the inclusion of two categories that correspond to the most common types of civil disputes in practice—\textit{Contractual Legal Relations} and \textit{Legal Relations of Tort Liability}—which account for the majority of cases in judicial proceedings~\cite{supremecourt_china_2024}.
+Among them, \textit{Legal Relations of Obligations} encompasses the largest number of relation types, with 200 in total.
+This predominance reflects the inclusion of two categories corresponding to the most common types of civil disputes in practice\textemdash \textit{Contractual Legal Relations} and \textit{Legal Relations of Tort Liability}\textemdash which account for the majority of cases in judicial proceedings~\cite{supremecourt_china_2024}.